flutter/website/src/release/breaking-changes/can-request-focus.md

 ## Background

-`TextField.canRequestFocus` was added in order to support `DropdownMenu`, which has a TextField that sometimes is not interactive.
+`TextField.canRequestFocus` was added to support `DropdownMenu`, which has a `TextField` that sometimes isn't interactive.
 However, the same functionality can be achieved by setting the `canRequestFocus` parameter of a `TextField`'s `FocusNode`. `DropdownMenu` has been migrated to this approach, and other use cases should follow the same pattern.